h0mbre/h0mbre.github.io/_posts/2019-05-05-SLAE_TCP_Bind_Shell.md

 section .txt
 _start:
 ```
-The first thing we want to do is to clear out the registers we're going to use immediately.
+<p>The first thing we want to do is to clear out the registers we're going to use immediately.
 How do we know what registers we want to use?
-You can think of your syscall as something like an 'arg[0]' in a command line program.
+You can think of your syscall as something like an *arg[0]* in a command line program.
 So that's always going to correspond with the first register, EAX.
-Subsequent arguments will follow sequentially: 'arg[1]' will correspond to EBX, 'arg[2]' will correspond to ECX, etc.
+Subsequent arguments will follow sequentially: *arg[1]* will correspond to EBX, *arg[2]* will correspond to ECX, etc.</p>

-If we consult the 'man 2' page for our first syscall, socket(), we see that it takes 3 arguments:
+<p>If we consult `man 2 socket` for our first syscall, socket(), we see that it takes 3 arguments: